Mayank2772/AI-Code-Reviewer/README.md

-🚀 AI Code Reviewer (Powered by Gemini API)
+AI Code Reviewer (Powered by Gemini API)

 Paste your code → Get instant feedback → Write better code

 A simple yet powerful **AI-powered code review tool** that helps you improve your code in seconds.
-💡 Write or paste your code in the built-in editor
+1.Write or paste your code in the built-in editor
-⚡ Get instant, plain-language feedback powered by the Gemini API
+2.Get instant, plain-language feedback powered by the Gemini API
-✨ See suggestions to improve performance, readability, and best practices
+3.See suggestions to improve performance, readability, and best practices

-✅ What It Can Do
+What It Can Do
 - Detect messy formatting, unused variables, and inefficient loops
 - Suggest better naming and refactoring ideas
 - Help you write cleaner, faster, and more professional code